Read time 5 minutes

 Microsoft provides a useful in-built utility that can be used to verify the state of the database as well as to repair and restore the database.

-If the database is in a Clean state, it means it has been detached from the transaction and is consistent.
+If the database is in a Clean shutdown state, it has been detached from the transaction and is consistent.
 However, if it is in Dirty Shutdown state, it means the database is still attached to the transaction and is inconsistent.
-In Dirty Shutdown state, the priority is to recover Exchange Database, but what exactly is Dirty Shutdown state.

-The Exchange Server database is entirely based on JET Blue engine technology, which is known as the Exchange Storage Engine.
+The Exchange Server database is entirely based on JET Blue engine technology, known as the Exchange Storage Engine.
 This engine uses database cache for optimizing the input-output operations to the log files.
-And if the database is not updated with the transaction logs, the JET engine marks the database pages as Dirty.
-And that’s why the Exchange database comes into Dirty Shutdown state.
+If the database is not updated with the transaction logs, the JET engine marks the database pages as Dirty.
+That’s why the Exchange database faces the Dirty Shutdown state.

 Fixing Dirty Shutdown state